-White supremacist group members charged in intimidation case
+White supremacists accused of intimidating Michigan family

-DETROIT (AP) - Two members of a national white supremacist group were arrested Thursday for threats made to a Michigan family.
+DETROIT (AP) - Two members of a white supremacist group were arrested Thursday and accused of intimidating a Michigan family, authorities said.

 Justen Watkins, 25, of Bad Axe, and Alfred Gorman, 35, of Taylor, were charged with gang membership, unlawful posting of a message and using computers to commit a crime, according to Michigan Attorney General Dana Nessel’s office.